dolgalevgv/dolgalevgv/README.md

 Hi!
-My name is Georgii and I am a first year PhD student from Moscow, Russia.
-I am interested in functional genomics, cancer, alternative splicing and systems biology.
+My name is Georgii and I'm a first year PhD student from Moscow, Russia.
+I'm interested in functional genomics, cancer, alternative splicing and interactomics.